GuyKle/Lieferando/README.md

 Multi-language support included - German and French.

 ## Tools:
 IntelliJ - Gradle project with pure Java8 running on Selenium webdriver.
 Test runner is Junit, reports exported to HTML.
+Prerequisites: Linux env with gradle and git support

 ## Setting up:
-TODO
+### Clone the git from the repository
+$ git clone <gitrepo>

+### Browse to the folder where the repository was cloned and run
+$ gradle clean test -D<browser name>
+* default is chrome, parameter is case insensitive

 ## Structural notes, etc:
 chromedriver and geckodriver (linux versions!) added to the project for multi-browser support.